 Location: Fellowship Hall

 At Faith Lutheran Church, we believe informed faithful individuals make better disciples.
 Therefore, we take time each week during the school year to teach our youth the basics of the faith and teach them Christian living.
 We teach and instill faith development based on three assumptions that are backed by research.
 We believe that…

 - Faith is instilled by parents and close family members,

 - The church is a partner with families and individuals in faith formation.

 We strive to make this an interactive and engaging educational opportunity and not a typical schoolroom experience.
 We take into account recent research on youth development and updated pedagogy theories to make Confirmation worthwhile and educational and faith transforming.
-The Confirmation Ministry follows the school year calendar with the start of the year in September and finishing with the Rite of Confirmation in mid-May.
+The Confirmation Ministry follows the school year calendar with the start of the year in September and finishing with the Rite of Confirmation the first Sunday in May.